PokeJofeJr4th/DreamBerd-rs/README.md

 2+1 === 3? // false
 ```

-C is a multi-paradigm programming language, which means that you can delete the keywords and paradigms you don't like.
+DreamBerd is a multi-paradigm programming language, which means that you can delete the keywords and paradigms you don't like.

 ```c
 delete(maybe)!!!